billwiliams/NLP/siamese_networks/README.md

 #### Understanding Siamese Network

-A Siamese network is a neural network which uses the same weights while working in tandem on two different input vectors to compute comparable output vectors.
+A Siamese network is a neural network which uses the same weights while working in tandem on two different input vectors to compute comparable output vectors
+A question embedding, is run  through an LSTM layer, normalized $v_1$ and $v_2$, and finally using a triplet loss we get the corresponding cosine similarity for each pair of questions.
+The triplet loss makes use of a baseline (anchor) input that is compared to a positive (truthy) input and a negative (falsy) input.
+The distance from the baseline (anchor) input to the positive (truthy) input is minimized, and the distance from the baseline (anchor) input to the negative (falsy) input is maximized.